 With craft beer culture flourishing throughout the country and Japanese brewers taking home prize after prize at international beer contests, there's never been a better time to acquaint yourself with domestic brews.
-Although excellent bottles from a wide range of breweries are readily available at specialist shops and even well-stocked supermarkets across town, artisanal beer is still best enjoyed straight from the keg.
-We recommend you head out for one of the city's now countless craft beer bars, many of which also boast excellent terraces.
+Although excellent bottles from a wide range of breweries are readily available at specialist shops and even well-stocked supermarkets across town, artisanal beer is still best enjoyed straight from the keg and out in the open.
+We recommend you head out for one of the city's now countless craft beer bars, especially the ones on this list which boost excellent terraces for you to enjoy the gorgeous summer weather along with your beer.

 One of the many Craft Beer Markets in the city, this is the only link in the chain that boasts Japanese-style tatami seating – on a spacious terrace, no less.
 As is customary at CBT outposts, Jimbocho Terrace carries 30 kinds of beers, most of them domestic and all available for ¥480 per glass (¥780 for a US pint), while the Thai food menu is unique to this branch.
 Don’t miss the Session Lager, brewed by Scotland’s popular Harviestoun Brewery to celebrate Jimbocho Terrace’s second anniversary.
 Its fresh flavour makes it the perfect companion to Thai grub on a steamy day, but make sure to try it soon: there’s a limited quantity available.